sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 **Target audience:**

-I had a brief understanding of the recruitment process from my own experiences joining the organisation (listed here) - but of course having not been through the process as a recruiter, I cannot assume too much.
+I had a brief understanding of the recruitment process from my own experiences joining the organisation (listed here) - but of course, having not been through the process as a recruiter, I cannot assume too much.

 * Candidates
   * Mostly students or young professionals